dmsimard/python-cephclient/README.rst

 --------------------------------------------------

 The cephclient class takes care of sending calls to the API through HTTP and handle the responses.
-It supports queries for JSON, XML or plain text.
+It supports queries for JSON, XML, plain text or binary.

 Wrapper
 --------------------------------------------------